 The use of medical clinic software, also referred to as medical practice management software, has become increasingly popular throughout recent years.
 As health organizations look to become more efficient, medical clinic software vendors, too, are constantly adapting to meet this goal.
 Medical facilities use these solutions to streamline workflow, automate tedious tasks and provide greater quality healthcare.

-For both small family practices and big clinics, the potential benefits of properly implemented medical clinic software can’t be underestimated.
-Having a way to automate many of your administrative and management tasks can completely change the way practices allocate their time and resources.
+For both small family practices and big clinics alike, the benefits of a properly implemented medical clinic software solution cannot be understated.
+The ability to automate a number of your administrative and management tasks can completely change the way practices allocate their time and resources.

 Inefficient time management is a big problem in the medical industry.
-A recent Swiss study revealed that the ratio of time spent with patients is too low compared to the time spent on administrative tasks.
+One of the biggest struggles faced by healthcare professionals involves the ratio of time spent with patients — that it’s too low in comparison to the time spent dealing with administrative tasks.
 This is a trend that’s been consistent for the past 50 years and, until recently, there didn’t seem to be an easy solution.